kadel/tools/minikube-registry-ingress/README.md

+# minikube-registry-ingress

-# minikube-registry-ingress.sh
+## minikube-registry-ingress.sh

-Creates Ingress for Kubernetes registry on minikube
+Create Ingress for Kubernetes registry on minikube